LynMcJo06/kickstarter-analysis/README.md

 I created a pivot table that compaired outcomes via the parent category.
 I added country as a filter I created two charts:  one that included all countries; another that displayed the outcomes for the United States only.
 The charts show that US outcomes are similar to all countries outcomes.
+---
+I created a separate pivot table that compaired outcomes to subcategory with country and parent category as filters.
+I did not gain any additional insights with this information.
+---